vatpac-technology/sops/docs/aerodromes/Coffs.md

 CFS TWR must establish a [Procedural Standard](../../controller-skills/SepStandards/#procedural) prior to losing surveillance identification of an aircraft.
 ## Instrument Approaches
 Only one aircraft is permitted to conduct an instrument approach at any time, due to limited surveillance coverage.
-If the cloud base is below **feet**, all aircraft in CFS TWR airspace must be above **feet+1000** and laterally separated from the missed approach path.
+CFS TWR must ensure that all aircraft are procedurally separated from any portion of an instrument approach and missed approach that is conducted below **2800 feet**.

 If required, CFS TWR can pass amended tracking/level instructions to an aircraft for a missed approach for separation purposes, as long as the aircraft can be issued **uninterrupted climb** to the LSALT/MSA once identified.
 ## Coordination